-- 4. New York will continue to identify schools in scenario order from lowest to highest until it reaches the scenario in which the identification of schools within that scenario results in the identification of at least 5% of Title I schools in the State (i.e., 5% of elementary/middle schools and 5% of high schools) being identified for CSI. - 5.
-Any non-Title I school that meets the criteria used to identify Title I schools will also be identified for CSI. - 6.
-New York will then remove from preliminary identification all schools in a higher numbered scenario than the one in which the cumulative total of at least 5% of Title I schools is reached.
+- 1. New York first will preliminarily identify for CSI schools that meet one of the scenarios below. - 2.
+Beginning with the lowest numbered scenario, New York will identify schools for CSI. - 3.
+New York will continue to identify schools in scenario order from lowest to highest until it reaches the scenario in which the identification of schools within that scenario results in the identification of at least 5% of Title I schools in the State (i.e., 5% of elementary/middle schools and 5% of high schools) being identified for CSI. - 4.
+Any non-Title I school that meets the criteria used to identify Title I schools will also be identified for CSI. - 5.
+New York will then remove from preliminary identification all schools in a higher numbered scenario than the one in which the cumulative total of at least 5% of Title I schools is reached. - 6.
+New York will complete the process by determining whether each current school identified for CSI that was not identified using this process met the criteria for exiting CSI status.
+Schools that met the criteria are removed from CSI status, while schools that do not meet the exit criteria remain identified for CSI.